-- 16.109 The economic and social impacts of the action, both positive and negative, are to be analysed in the MNES section.
-Matters of interest may include: - (a) details of any public consultation activities undertaken, including any consultation with Indigenous stakeholders, and their outcomes - (b) projected economic costs (e.g. capital investment) and benefits of the action, including the basis for their estimation through cost/benefit analysis or similar studies - (c) employment opportunities expected to be generated by the action (including construction and operational phases), including number of jobs for Indigenous employees. - 16.110 Economic and social impacts are to be considered at the local, regional and national levels.
+- 16.99 The economic and social impacts of the action, both positive and negative, are to be analysed in the MNES section.
+Matters of interest may include: - (a) details of any public consultation activities undertaken, including any consultation with Aboriginal and Torres Strait Islander stakeholders, and their outcomes - (b) projected economic costs (e.g. capital investment) and benefits of the action, including the basis for their estimation through cost/benefit analysis or similar studies - (c) employment opportunities expected to be generated by the action (including construction and operational phases), including number of jobs for Aboriginal and Torres Strait Islander employees. - 16.100 Consultation with Aboriginal and Torres Strait stakeholders must be undertaken in accordance with the Engage Early Guidance for proponents on best practice Indigenous engagement for environmental assessments under the EPBC Act (2016). - 16.101 Economic and social impacts are to be considered at the local, regional and national levels.

 Details of the relevant cost and benefits of alternative options to the action, as identified above, are to also be included.